dwewers/sdv503-lab-11-dwewers/README.md

 Head  -->  [10| ]  -->  [20| ]  -->  [30| ]  -->  [40| ]  -->  Null

-Here is an example of what it would look like in code:
+Here is an example of what it would look like in code (executable code in linked.js):

 class Node {
   constructor(data, next = null) {